DavisStanko/sports-sidebar/README.md

 ## Overview

-The Sports Scores Chrome Extension provides real-time updates on sports events, allowing users to stay informed about their favorite teams and matches.
-This extension offers a customizable experience with various settings and features to enhance user interaction.
+Stay updated with live sports scores right in your browser!
+The Sports Scores sidebar extension allows you to easily track your favorite sports events in real-time.
+Perfect for multitaskers who want to stay informed while browsing the web.

 ## Features